RedBirdiii/H270N-WIFI_OC/README.md

 - iMessages, Facetime

-- All USB ports; USB3, USB-C, USB2
+- All USB ports; USB3, USB-C, USB2 (You'll need Hackintool to assign USB ports properly)

 What isn’t working:

 - Sleep
+      - To avoid problems with this issue, disable all switches in Energy Saver section of Settings
+      - In Lock Screen, set 'Turn display off when inactive' to 'Never'

 Notes: